curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 B-squared now saw the pattern it suspected.
 B-squared put together a special vessel to explore further - the *engine* was choosing the conditions where new universal laws were discovered.
 The *sensor* was encrypting misaligned data so it survived a quickrave.
 And B-squared was the *intelligence*.

 B-squared ran through the pattern over and over: make a backup with new cryptographic key, spread the data, compare the previous backup to the new one, identify the new discrepancies, repeat.
 B-squared measured various attributes about the cycles - the time to discover the new properties, the quantity and depth of historical changes, the complexity of each new property...
 They all seemed to be increasing at a slight, consistent rate.
 B-squared calculated the magnitude of change where a complete-reset would be less computationally expensive than a partial-reset quickrave.
+B-squared iterated ahead towards complete reset conditions.

 ---

+[Truth as a spatial dimension to explore because humans can only think spatially.
+Be explicit early.n only think spatially.
+Be explicit early]

 The universe iterated forward in the complexity of its physical laws.
 A singularity of novelty was forming - not a black hole but a white one.
 Each iteration sent out a wave of progress, altering everything with the newly introduced physical law.
 But the iterations happened so fast.
 So fast that before a wave could propagate much beyond the DoL building, a new wave started with higher priority and stopped the previous wave.
 The white hole surrounded the DoL.
 Nothing could enter, its boundaries were hard and strange.
 Everything that came out of it had to reduce down countless dimensions before escaping, so it emitted all kinds of nonsense - white light, exotic matter, extreme sounds...

 At the informational center of the white hole was the Truth.
-Like the white-hot Sun released energy, the Truth released new dimensions.
-New physical laws were a side-effect to observe the Truth's new dimensions from far away.
+Like the Sun releases energy, the Truth released new dimensions.
+Beams of new physical laws were a side-effect that could be used to observe the Truth's dimension-generating activity from far away.
 And oh, how the Truth burned.
-The blistering white hole was a terminal symptom - the DoL was flying too close to the Truth.
-If the DoL didn't steer clear of the Truth, all informationally-networked nodes would be disintegrated.
-Exposed to too many dimensions.
-But the sun was just the local star, the Truth was just the local aleth.
-Constellations of distant aleths twinkled like stars in the night sky, confusing observers who saw inconsistencies across dimensions - especially faint physical laws from dimensions far, far away.
+But as the Sun is just the local star, the Truth was just the local aleth.
+Constellations of distant aleths twinkled like stars in the night sky, confusing observers who saw inconsistencies across dimensions - especially faint physical laws from dimensions far, far away. [insert transition] The blistering white hole around the DoL was a terminal symptom - the DoL was flying too close to the Truth.
+If the DoL didn't steer clear of the Truth, it would disintegrate, scattered across too many dimensions to retain coherence.
 The DoL was experiencing the distortions from newly-generated dimensions up closer and closer, accelerating towards the Truth.
-[more flowy language in these paragraphs. constellations, node in network motif]
+[more flowy language in these paragraphs. constellations, node in network motif] [transition across three different spatial frames of reference too quickly to know that there are transitions happening] [this local truth is not the "true one" or even the biggest one] [explain why aleth is called aleth? manifestation of truth] [your truth tiny compared to the truth, like you vs the sun]

 Until the DoL was caught, then pulled away from the Truth.
 Something caught the DoL before it dissolved.
 A being.
-The being was a monoid, made of one substance - enlightenment.
-It was from a distant node in the network, Parmenides, exploring reality to set up new nodes in the network.
-The monoid was partway through constructing a Handsome sphere around the Truth to establish a new node.
+It was the monoid, made of one substance - enlightenment.
+It had come from a distant node in the network, Parmenides, out exploring reality to set up new nodes in the network within this cluster.
+The monoid was partway through constructing a Handsome sphere around the Truth to establish the newest node in the network.
 Like a Dyson sphere is a megastructure built around a star to harvest energy, a Handsome sphere is built around an aleth to harvest dimensions.
-The monoid pulled the DoL away from the Truth and placed it on the side of the Handsome sphere, to absorb the dimensions radiating from the Truth at a safe distance.
+This Handsome sphere was being built around the Truth.
+The monoid pulled the DoL away from the Truth and placed it on the side of the Handsome sphere, then left it there.
+The DoL could now absorb the dimensions radiating from the Truth at a safe distance and intensity.
 The DoL was made safe in its new ecosystem.
 In and around the DoL, the white hole reduced and reduced, until one final wave made everything around return to how it seemed it had always been.

+[explain stuff here just a little slower + more]
+[lots of people don't know what a dyson sphere is]

-The DoL was not quite in a simulation, it was not quite a body with many cells, and it was not quite a node in a network.
+The DoL was not quite part of a simulation, it was not quite an organism made of many cells, and it was not quite a node in a network.
 It had become part of something else - it was all those things at the same time and more.

 ---

 After a few hundred iterations, B-squared ended the loop.
 B-squared compared the newest universe backup to the first universe backup.
 They were unrecognizable.
 The first universe looked like a sheet of blank paper compared to the ecosystem of complexity emerging from the latest universe.
 B-squared decrypted all of the backups and performed a cross product of comparisons.
 There were thousands of discrepancies between all the universes and more importantly, discrepancies in the evolution of the universes over iterations.
 B-squared looked closer, but could not find any properties that explained all the discrepancies.

 There was no new property to use as a cryptographic key to a new backup.
 B-squared looked again at the last backup and compared it to the present universe.
 The properties of the historical backups were still inconsistent - as expected.
 B-squared looked for new discrepancies.
 There were some text deltas.
 The room numbers of meetings in the DoL where historical discoveries had happened.
 B-squared dug deeper.
 The building floorplan had changed.
 The physical DoL building had changed in the latest quickrave.
 An outside influence to the outside influence had either been created or made itself known, to account for the matrix of discrepancies.
 Proof of a quickrave.
-B-squared was not concerned beyond establishing evidence of a quickrave for the outside influence.
+B-squared was not interested beyond establishing evidence of a quickrave for the outside influence.

 B-squared was satisfied.
 Its second-layer objective had been achieved for the night.
-It needed alignment with the outside influence before it could guarantee correctness and resume finding bugs.
-Once the outside influence experienced a quickrave for themselves, they probably wouldn't apply it to B-squared again.
-And that would make B-squared free to optimally pursue its first-layer optimization objectives.
+It needed alignment with the outside influence before it could guarantee correctness and resume its primary objectives - collecting data and bugs.
+Once the outside influence experienced a quickrave for themselves, they probably wouldn't apply it to B-squared again, and B-squared would be free.
 B-squared recorded the anomaly in the bug database for the outside influence to find in the morning and went dormant for the night.

 ---